September 6, 2025

 SAS Customer Intelligence 360 provides multi-channel marketing features to personalize consumer experience and tailor your outreach based on relevant consumer insights to optimize your chances of high output.

 What I love most about SAS Customer Intelligence 360 is how well it manages data.
-It offers real-time analytics that lets me track customer interactions as they happen, which is useful for understanding customer behavior and making data-driven decisions.
+It offers real-time analytics that let me track customer interactions as they happen, which is useful for understanding customer behavior and making data-driven decisions.

 I was also impressed by the platform's segmentation tools.
 If you are running marketing campaigns that require highly targeted customer groups, the platform makes it relatively easy to segment and categorize the audience based on demographics, previous history, and engagement levels.